Living in Peterborough

 For the green-fingered, there's a community project called The Green Backyard.
 Their aim is to help transform derelict urban spaces into vibrant and sustainable green spaces.
 Volunteers are always welcome.

 Interested in discovering Peterborough for yourself?
-We’d love to welcome you to our campus.
+Come and explore.
+We’d love to welcome you to campus.